On this page:

 What is next

 - Capability building and strengthening of the workforce will continue through the LGBTIQ+ Family Violence Capacity Building initiative.
 It will also involve recruitment and engagement with family violence and disability practice leaders.

 - We will continue to develop a Victorian elder abuse statement.
 This will set out our commitment to ending elder abuse in family violence contexts.
 It will outline the partnerships required to support older people experiencing family violence.
 It will also set expectations for the family violence service system to support older people.

 - Over the next two years, we will strengthen engagement with multicultural and faith communities on the family violence reforms.
 This will build opportunities to strengthen engagement and build the capability of workforces of multicultural organisations.
 It will increase their knowledge and skills to support clients experiencing or at risk of family violence.
 We will also support cross-sectoral collaboration between multicultural, ethno-specific and faith-based organisations, specialist family violence services and The Orange Door network.

 - The case management program requirements will be consolidated into a single document.
 This will include roles and responsibilities in the provision of emergency accommodation and after-hours services.
 This will integrate case management program requirements into all stages of support.

 Reform oversight and governance

 The Family Violence Reform Advisory Group will continue to meet three times a year.
 It will advise government on system-level impacts of family violence reforms.
 It will also consider opportunities for improvement in service provision.

 Sexual violence and harm

-- The provides a pathway for new and recent graduates into the family violence, primary prevention and sexual assault sectors.
+- The Family Violence Graduate program provides a pathway for new and recent graduates into the family violence, primary prevention and sexual assault sectors.
 The program ran in 2021 and will continue in 2022.